Discovering Biotech Startups: A map for Selling to Pyxis Oncology

 There isn’t much online information about Pyxis’s outsourcing needs, but their recent and huge amount of venture funding suggests that the company is well on their way to launching a unique development pipeline with innovative and potentially valuable discoveries in antibody-based immunotherapies.
 Pyxis Oncology is at an early point in their development pipeline and they will be working through the usual steps before reaching the IND stage with potential products.
 Their prospective pipeline consists of immunotherapies designed to combat difficult to treat cancers by producing and characterizing the protein targets and antibodies that may one day serve as a life-saving therapy to patients.
 Any experience in immunotherapies and the technologies surrounding them would be of tremendous benefit to Pyxis Oncology at this point in time.

-We think business development teams with capabilities in protein characterization, expression and purification should definitely have Pyxis Oncology on their radar over the next few years.
+Service providers with capabilities in protein characterization, expression and purification should definitely have Pyxis Oncology on their radar over the next few years.
 Be sure to reach out to Pyxis if your team has experience with protein characterization using SPR and BLI, or protein expression, SDS-PAGE, and protein purification methods such as IMAC, IEC, and SEC, and especially if you can manage the development and execution of protein, cell, and tissue-based mechanistic in vitro assays to support advancement of novel immunotherapies from research through the development stages.

 As mentioned above, Pyxis Oncology is an immuno-oncology company focused on developing novel therapies to help patients defeat the many types of difficult to treat cancers.
 Built on the ground-breaking research of Pyxis co-founder and Scientific Advisory Board Chair, Dr. Thomas Gajewski, Pyxis is pursuing promising novel targets derived from the latest insights into the tumor microenvironment.
 Pyxis has already generated some preclinical data on these targets and is working on developing a pipeline of novel antibodies with the potential to help new patient populations not currently cured by today’s immunotherapies.
 Specifically, Pyxis identified immunoregulatory targets tied directly to biology of the tumor microenvironment, and has generated data on these targets through genetic and interventional preclinical proof of concept studies that suggest the potential for new and effective foundational monotherapies or use in combination with other cancer therapies.